-STIs are spread through unprotected vaginal, anal and oral sex, as well as skin-to-skin genital contact.
-It doesn’t matter how many times you’ve had sex, how many partners you’ve had or who you have sex with; anyone can get an STI.
+It doesn’t matter how many times you’ve had sex or how many partners you’ve had; anyone can get an STI.

 To protect yourself from STIs you need to use a condom or female condom every time you have sex.
 Condoms are the only method of contraception that protect against both pregnancy and STIs.
 Even if you're using another method of contraception, like the pill, to protect against pregnancy, you should still use a condom as well.